DocNow/docnow/docs/cloud/digital-ocean.md

 Your machine will connect to a server and admin that you alone have access to, and from which you control the machine's settings.

-DocNow is written to run on most cloud providers including DigitalOcean and you will need a virtual private server host (VPS).

-(Advanced users may install the docnow application using DigitalOcean's API.)

 **Create an account**